Skip to main content

 See Messaging and Brand Assets best practices for designing your promotion campaigns.

-Launching your program is the first step in asking people to start sharing your business.
+Making your program go live is the first step in asking people to start sharing your business.

-There are many places you should promote your program but for your initial launch, the primary two are your Announcement Campaign and Marketing Website.
+There are many places you should promote your program but for your initial "wave" of promotion, the primary two are your first Invite Emails and Marketing Website.

-If you already use an email marketing tool then you can build a one click access link so any recipients of your launch emails can join and start sharing immediately (skips the need to register).
+Or, if you're already using an outside email marketing tool, then you can build an integrated login link so any recipients of your invite emails can start sharing immediately (skips the need to register).

 Marketing Website